sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 - Master forks a replacement worker.
 - Worker exits gracefully when all connections are closed, or after timeout.

-Note: Similar to what we have seen for deploy, except that this time, the worker tells the master it is going down.
+Note: Similar to what we have seen for deploy, except reversed: the worker tells the master it is going down.

-### What about the request that killed the worker?
+### What about the request
+### that killed the worker?

-### How does the dying worker gracefully respond to it?
+### How does the dying worker
+### gracefully respond to it?

 ### Good question!